Non-Convex Optimization with Spectral Radius Regularization: Experiments

-We trained a convolutional neural network on the USPS data, with no regularization; Entropy-SGD, K-FAC, and asymmetric valley methods; and various values of regularization parameters $\mu$ and $K$, comparing the accuracy on both the test and augmented test data sets.
-Per Table \ref{USPS}, while the models performed comparably on the test data (all models had an accuracy of 94.47-95.91\%), our regularized models performed significantly better than the unregularized model on both augmented test data sets (87.54-90.93\% vs. 85.50\% on the Augmented Test 1; 66.17-69.61\% vs. 63.43\% on Augmented Test 2).
-On all test sets, the regularized model with $\mu=0.005$ and $K=0$ was the most accurate.
-Of our comparison models, the asymmetric valleys model performed best, only 1.5\% and 2.6\% worse than our best model on the augmented test sets.
-The Entropy-SGD model had a comparable accuracy to our regularized models on the Augmented Test 1 sets (only 1.9\% worse than our best model), but it performed worse on the trickier Augmented Test 2 (6.5\% worse than our best model, however, still better than the unregularized model).
-The K-FAC model performed worse on both augmented test sets: 5.3\% worse than our best model on Augmented Test 1 and 11.0\% worse on Augmented Test 2.
+We trained a convolutional neural network on USPS digits, using various regularization and optimization methods, and compared the accuracy on multiple test sets.
+Per Figure \ref{USPS}, while the models performed comparably on the test data (all models have an accuracy of 94.47-95.91\%), our regularized models (both power iteration and LOBPCG) performed significantly better than the unregularized model on both augmented test data sets (87.10-91.08\% vs. 86.20\% on Augmented Test 1; 65.37-69.06\% vs. 63.03\% on Augmented Test 2).
+Our regularized model with $\mu=0.005$ and $K=0$ was the most accurate on the USPS and augmented test sets.
+The model with the lowest spectral radius (1.16, $\mu=0.05$ and $K=1$) performed second-best on the augmented data.
+The asymmetric valleys model outperformed the other baseline models but was still 2.2\%-3.9\% worse than the $\mu=0.005$ and $K=0$ model on the augmented data.
+Also, Figure \ref{USPS} shows that there is a clear relationship between our regularization parameter $\mu$ and the spectral radius $\rho$ for our regularized models: as $\mu$ increases, $\rho$ decreases (provided it is greater than $K$).
+Figure \ref{USPS Gen Gap} uses 70 models with different spectral radii to show that as $\rho$ increases, the magnitude of the generalization gap (between the test and augmented test sets) increases.
+This implies that models with higher spectral radii tend to perform worse on this generalization task.